-78. FOOD PREPARATION AND SERVICE.
+73. FOOD PREPARATION AND SERVICE.
 Four hours credit.
 (Two hours lecture, four hours laboratory.)

 Emphasis is given to principles of cooking involved in more difficult food preparation.
-Laboratory work centers around the planning, preparing, and serving of the family dinner and more elaborate and formal types of meals.
+Laboratory work centers around the development of cookery skills and appreciations through the planning and preparation of standard food products.
 This course is open only to majors except by special permission.